Everest Base Camp Helicopter Tour

 Guided tour & trek throughout the trip

-• Get a unique and exhilarating experience, allowing you to witness the majestic Mount Everest and the surrounding Himalayan region.
+• Get a unique, exhilarating experience in the Majestic Himalayas, allowing you to witness Mount Everest and the surrounding Himalayan region.

-• See the stunning bird’s-eye view of the Everest region from the helicopter.
+• You can see the stunning bird’s-eye view of the Everest region from the helicopter.

 • The opportunity to see stunning mountain ranges, including Lhotse, Nuptse, Ama Dablam, and many other peaks.